rust-lang/book/nostarch/chapter18.md

 In most cases when you no longer need a particular function parameter, you would change the signature so it doesn’t include the unused parameter.
-Ignoring a function parameter can be especially useful in cases when, for example, you're implementing a trait when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
+Ignoring a function parameter can be especially useful in cases when, for example, you’re implementing a trait when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
 You then avoid getting a compiler warning about unused function parameters, as you would if you used a name instead.

-#### Ignoring Parts of a Value with a Nested `_`
+#### Parts of a Value with a Nested _

 We can also use `_` inside another pattern to ignore just part of a value, for example, when we want to test for only part of a value but have no use for the